VeeShostak/Cpp11-FromControlStructuresToObjects8thEd-byTonyGaddis/ReadMe.txt

 1. Date

 Design a class called Date .
 The class should store a date in three integers: month , day , and year .
 There should be member functions to print the date in the following forms:
 12/25/2014
 December 25, 2014
 25 December 2014
 Demonstrate the class by writing a complete program implementing it.
-Input Validation: Do not accept values for the day greater than 31 or less than 1.
+(Custom: store the class in the appropriate separate files and use a constructor) Input Validation: Do not accept values for the day greater than 31 or less than 1.
 Do not accept values for the month greater than 12 or less than 1.